-- 8. The complaint form listed a number of issues that have since been abandoned by the Complainant with the only remaining issues being: - 1) Is the 2011 assessment of the subject property at \$62,355,500 fair and equitable? - 2) Has the correct market lease rate for AL office space (\$26.00 per square foot) been utilized in preparing the 2011 assessment for the subject property?
+- 8. The complaint form listed a number of issues that have since been abandoned by the Complainant with the only remaining issues being: - 1) Is the 2011 assessment of the subject property at \$125,081,000 fair and equitable? - 2) Has the correct market lease rate for office space (\$27.00 per square foot for AH space) been utilized in preparing the 2011 assessment for the subject property? - 3) Have the correct areas been utilized in the various component categories in preparing the 2011 assessment?